-The sub-alpine fir (Abies lasiocarpa) was selected as Yukon’s official tree in 2001.
+The sub-alpine fir (Abies lasiocarpa) was selected as the Yukon’s official tree in 2001.

 The sub-alpine fir can range from 6 to 20 metres tall and is found in the regions south of Dawson City and east of Haines Junction.

 It usually grows at higher elevations.
 The tree's short, stiff branches slope downward, which allow it to withstand heavy loads of snow and ice in the high country.